September 10 – before 9-1-1.

 Before I went to bed on September 10, 2001, I knew what I was going to do the next day: sleep.

-I’d spent that day getting my work caught up, and my plan was to spend the next day in my recliner, with medication inside me and liquids at my side.
-I was sick, the kids would be in school, and I deserved this day.
+I’d spent September 10 getting my work caught up, and my plan was to spend the next day in my recliner, with medication inside me and liquids at my side.
+I was sick, the kids would be in school, and I deserved this day!
 By the time they came home from school, I’d be well on the road to recovery.
+That was the plan!

 The morning came uneventfully and I managed to get my six kiddos up, breakfasted, and out the door in good time.
-I took a dose of medicine and tidied the house and the kitchen from the morning school rush while waiting for the medication to push me toward my recliner.
+I took a dose of medicine, tidied the house and kitchen from the morning school rush, waiting for the medication to push me toward my recliner.

 Ah, sweet bliss and oblivion!
 Pulling my blanket up to my chin and releasing the leg rest on my trusty recliner, I sank back, relaxed, and fell into a deep, deep sleep.